mgimond/Spatial_pre2021/_book/11-Point-Patterns.md

 If $g(r)$ = 1, then the inter-point distances (at and around distance $r$) are consistent with CSR.
 If $g(r)$ > 1, then the points are more clustered than expected under CSR.
 If $g(r)$ < 1, then the points are more dispersed than expected under CSR.
 Note that $g$ can never be less than 0.

-Like its $K$/$L$ counterparts, the $g$-function assumes stationarity in the underlying point process (i.e. that there is no overall drift or trend in the  process' intensity).
+Like its $K$ and ANN counterparts, the $g$-function assumes stationarity in the underlying point process (i.e. that there is no overall drift or trend in the  process' intensity).

 ## First and second order effects